hqpham98/c1023-code-solutions/express-post-json/express-post-json-quiz-notes.md

 - What does the `express.json()` middleware do and when would you need it?

+It retuns middleware that parses JSON and only looks at requests where the Content-Type header matches the type option.
+A new body object containing the parsed data is populated on the request object after the middleware (i.e. req.body) or an empty object ({}) if there was no body to parse, the COntent-Type was not matched, or an error occurred.

 ## Notes

 All student notes should be written here.